Freedom wouldn’t have come without Bengal’s contribution: Mamata Banerjee

 Women who have achieved success in various fields were felicitated at the government event.

-Bengal BJP spokesperson Debjit Sarkar insisted that allegations of harassment of Bengali-speaking people are baseless.
+Bengal BJP spokesperson Debjit Sarkar said allegations of harassment of Bengali-speaking people are baseless.

 “A false binary is being created before the 2026 assembly polls.
 TMC alleged three days ago that a migrant worker was murdered in Tamil Nadu because he spoke Bengali.
 Police investigation showed that the murder was linked to his wife’s extramarital affair.
 Two days ago, TMC alleged that some men in Mumbai sliced off the ears of a migrant worker from Birbhum because he spoke Bengali.
 The man said he was attacked during a dispute over wages,” said Sarkar.